grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 ### Custom template examples

-Below are some sample usages of custom templates.
+Here are a few examples of how to use custom templates.

 Template to render a single alert: